Kugoji/House-Price-Predictor-App/README.md

 **Exploratory Data Analysis** mode allows the user to interact with the data in a more analytical sense, providing comprehensive information about the house prices present within the dataset.

 The user can view the values of key **summary statistics** such as the `mean`,`median`, `min`, `max`, `quartiles` and `standard deviation`.

+An interactive graph made using `plotly` shows a **scatter plot** between the `price` and `square footage` of houses within Calgary, based on their respective **area quadrant** (address).
+The user can interact directly with the graph by zooming in or out, and selecting datapoints.
+Selecting a datapoint will show additional information regarding that specific house such as the `address`, `square footage` and `number of bedrooms`.

+The user can also select which **center statistic** of the house prices they would like to view (`mean`, `median`, `mode`) and they can then see it broken down by **area quadrant**.

+Another interactive graph made using `plotly` will show the distribution of `house prices` based on their `area quadrant`, enabling users to interact directly with the histrograms to see additional information on how many houses are present within a specific price range.